ChrisFryer/Coding-Club/3_ReadMe.md

 - **Connection Failures**: Ensure PowerShell Remoting is enabled on target servers and network connectivity exists
 - **Access Denied**: Verify the account has appropriate permissions on the target servers
 - **No Updates Displayed**: Confirm target servers have Windows updates installed and are accessible
+- Note: Another common issue relates to environment proxy settings, for this reason all versions of the application have embedded proxy bypass options.

 ### Error Messages in Results